 |Your time is running out||Last orders|

-Now You Know How to Write a Discount Offer
+Final Notes on How to Write a Discount Offer

 Special offers and discounts boost your sales and have a great impact on your shop revenue.
 However, you shouldn't give discounts all over the place.
 Firstly know your audiences' demands, analyze your niche, count other influential factors, and then come up with some exclusive deals.
 That most importantly value your products.

-In short, your discount offer must deliver a sense of urgency and stir up “butterflies in customers' stomach” if don't purchase right now.
+In short, your discount offer must deliver a sense of urgency and stir up “butterflies in customers' stomachs” if don't purchase right now.
 Therefore, use the tips above and write a limited-time discount copy in a smart way without stressing the users.

 So, what was the last deal you offered to your customers?
 Which offer drives most customers to your eCommerce shop?
 Do use the comment section below and share your experience with us!